tristenTeaching/RRQSNoah/README.md

     **WARNING: THIS IS A DEMONSTRATION OF ROAD RUNNER'S CAPABILITIES.
 I DO NOT RECOMMEND DOING THIS IN GAME**

-    Example opmode demonstrates how one can augment driver control by following Road Runner arbitrary Road Runner trajectories at any time during teleop.
+    Example opmode demonstrates how one can augment driver control by following arbitrary Road Runner trajectories at any time during teleop.
 This really isn't recommended at all.
 This is not what Trajectories are meant for.
 A path follower is more suited for this scenario.
 This sample primarily serves as a demo showcasing Road Runner's capabilities.

     See the comments for details on the driver augmentation.